-This paper introduces an extension of NV-sequentiality defined by Oyamaguchi in [6].
-We call the extension NVNF-sequentiality.
-It is showed that the class of NVNF-sequential systems properly includes the class of NV-sequential systems, and a indices with respect to NVNF-sequentiality are computed for a given term when a term rewriting system is NVNF-sequential.
+This paper introduces NVNF-sequentiality which is an extension of NV-sequentiality defined by Oyamaguchi.
+It is shown that the class of NVNF-sequential systems properly includes the class of NV-sequential systems, and the indices with respect to NVNFsequentiality are computed for a given term when a term rewriting system is NVNFsequential.
+NVNF-sequentiality is decidable, and the index reduction is normalizing strategy for NVNF-sequential orthogonal term rewriting systems.

-1 introduction
+1 Introduction